Sound is only interesting when there’s variation over time. Let’s create an envelope generator to make variations in volume!

 In the ATTACK, DECAY and RELEASE stage, the generator transitions between two values over a given amount of time.
 Our ear perceives volume in a logarithmic way.
 So in order to hear a volume change as linear, it has to be exponential.

-There are different ways to calculate an exponential curve between two points.
-The most intuitive would be to call exp (from <cmath>) on every sample.
+) on every sample.
 However, there’s a smarter way that calculates a multiplier based on the two values and the given time.
 On every sample, the current envelope value is multiplied with this value.

 Implement the following function to calculate the value (it’s based on Christian Schoenebeck’s Fast Exponential Envelope Generator):